Ishqbaaz Spoiler: SHOCKING! Shivaay-Anika To Divorce; Ankit Raj To Play Additi Gupta’s Brother!

 Story So Far...

-Anika knows that Shivaay is not Pinky's son.
+Anika knows that Shivaay is not Pinky's son as she got his and Mahi's DNA reports.
 Pinky too, reveals the same, while she challenges Anika.
-She reveals to Anika that she bore a child to Shakti but it was dead.
+Pinky reveals to Anika that she bore a child to Shakti but it was dead.
 So Shakti took one of Kamini's twins and gave him to Pinky.
 Shakti took this extreme step as he wanted to get ahead of Tej in the race for heir to Oberoi lineage!

-Anika doesn't want Pinky to reveal this truth to Shivaay as she feels that he will be extremely hurt.
-It has to be seen, whether Anika manages to save her marriage or gets trapped with Pinky's plan!
+Anika doesn't want Pinky to reveal this truth to Shivaay as she feels that he might be hurt.

-Meanwhile Gauri gets to know that Anika is worried and decides to reunite Anika and Shivaay (as there was a heated argument between Anika and Shivaay, when Priyanka and Ranveer came home married).
-She pushes her inside the pool, while Omkara informs Shivaay about the same.
+Meanwhile, Gauri gets to know that Anika is worried and decides to reunite Anika and Shivaay (as there was a heated argument between Anika and Shivaay, when Priyanka and Ranveer came home married).
+Gauri pushes Anika inside the pool, while Omkara informs Shivaay about the same.

-Shivaay apologises to Anika in the pool and share a romantic moment.
-Shivaay tries to get closer to Anika, while she is embarrassed.
+Shivaay apologises to Anika inside the pool.
+Shivaay tries to get closer to Anika, while she feels embarrassed.
 He asks her to meet him in the room as he has a surprise for her.

 Meanwhile, Pinky watches Anika and reminds her of the 3-day challenge.